Thank you for supporting my JustGiving Page

 I have done a lot of fundraising before as you'll know but this by far the most personal, I plan to keep this page open and take part in/set myself numerous challenges to fundraise for this cause over the coming years, to funnel as much money as I can towards the MND Association to try to help them find a cure for this brutal condition so that hopefully one day, Motor Neurone Disease is a thing of the past.

-Please help me and cheer me along, my first event will be the Highland Fling, a 53 mile UltraMarathon in the Highlands of Scotland.
+Please help me and cheer me along, my first event was the Highland Fling, a 53 mile UltraMarathon in the Highlands of Scotland.

 The Grim Facts